Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Experiments

-We consider three baseline navigation algorithms.
-1) non-physics-based RL (NPRL): the RL policy is of the same architecture as our proposed PIRL, whereas the reward function is not physics-informed, i.e., only $\mathcal{L}_{RL}$ in \eqref{eq:cost_generic}.
-2) Wireless-assisted navigation (WAN): this non-RL-based method, put forth in \cite{yin2022millimeter}, relies on a physics-based heuristic that utilizes wireless signals (following AoAs) exclusively within LOS and 1-NLOS scenarios while exploring randomly in $2^+$-NLOS.
-WAN uses a pre-trained classification model to infer the link state.
-The above two are primarily baselines since our PIRL is a hybrid of the two methodologies.
-Additionally, to highlight the necessity of leveraging wireless signals in indoor navigation, we consider the third baseline: Vision-augmented SLAM (V-SLAM), which is a vison-augmented version of the active neural SLAM (AN-SLAM) in \cite{chaplot2020learning}.
-V-SLAM only takes in RGB image data without wireless inputs.
+We consider three baseline navigation algorithms, namely, \begin{itemize} \item Non-physics-based RL (NPRL): the RL policy is of the same architecture as our proposed PIRL, whereas the reward function is not physics-informed, i.e., only $\mathcal{L}_{RL}$ in \eqref{eq:cost_generic}. \item Wireless-assisted navigation (WAN): this non-RL-based method, put forth in \cite{yin2022millimeter}, relies on a physics-based heuristic that utilizes wireless signals (following AoAs) exclusively within LOS and 1-NLOS scenarios while exploring randomly in $2^+$-NLOS.
+WAN uses a pre-trained classification model to infer the link state. \item Vision-augmented SLAM (V-SLAM), which is a vison-augmented version of the active neural SLAM (AN-SLAM) in \cite{chaplot2020learning}. \end{itemize} The first two are primary baselines since our PIRL is a hybrid of the two methodologies.
+Additionally, to highlight the necessity of leveraging wireless signals in indoor navigation, we consider the third baseline where V-SLAM only takes in RGB image data without wireless inputs.
 The V-SLAM agent is capable of localizing the target once it falls within the visual (LOS), whereas in the NLOS, V-SLAM reduces to the AN-SLAM, aiming to explore as much space as possible.

-Our experiments use the pre-trained vision model and neural-SLAM module.
+For the first NPRL baseline policy, we consider rotation training to alleviate catastrophic forgetting.
+The rotation training generally follows the task sequence as the sequential training in PIRL.
+Yet, after finishing the training on the current task, we randomly select a set of previous tasks to re-train the model before moving to the next task in the sequence to refresh NPRL's ``memory''.
+The number of re-train tasks is set to be half of the total number of finished tasks.
+Our experiments use the pre-trained vision model and neural-SLAM module in the other two baselines.
+We report experimental results based on 20 repeated tests with different random seeds.
+Moreover, the system parameters, including their detailed descriptions and values in the simulations, are summarized in Table~\ref{tab:hyperparameters}.